AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 ## Removing data

-In some cases, you may need to remove pieces of data from the data layer.
+Sometimes, you must remove pieces of data from the data layer.
 This is particularly common in single-page applications when the user navigates from one view to the next.
-For example, if the user is navigating from a product view to a contact view, it may make sense to clear out any product data on the data layer since it is no longer pertinent to the active view.
+For example, if the user navigates from a product view to a contact view, it may make sense to clear out any product data on the data layer since it is no longer pertinent to the active view.

 You can remove a piece of data by pushing a value of `undefined` for the key you would like removed.
 Building on our previous examples, if you want to remove `status` from the data layer, your code would look as follows: